karishmasawant/Road-Accident-Dashboard/README.md

 **What the dashboard delivers**

-- **KPI Deck** – headline metrics for total accidents and casualties (fatal, serious, slight) with YoY deltas.
+- **KPI Deck** – headline metrics for total accidents and casualties (fatal, serious, slight) with YoY deltas
-- **Severity Heatmap** – a UK map coloured by accident severity to pinpoint danger hotspots at a glance.
+- **Severity Heatmap** – a UK map coloured by accident severity to pinpoint danger hotspots at a glance
-- **Vehicle‑Type Breakdown** – shows how cars, HGVs, bikes, and motorcycles contribute to accident counts and casualty severity.
+- **Vehicle‑Type Breakdown** – shows how cars, HGVs, bikes, and motorcycles contribute to accident counts and casualty severity
-- **Weather & Road‑Surface Impact** – reveals how rain, snow, fog, and surface conditions (wet, icy, dry) influence crash outcomes.
+- **Weather & Road‑Surface Impact** – reveals how rain, snow, fog, and surface conditions (wet, icy, dry) influence crash outcomes
-- **Interactive Filters** – slice the data by year, severity level, vehicle type, and road type to drill into patterns that matter to you.
+- **Interactive Filters** – slice the data by year, severity level, vehicle type, and road type to drill into patterns that matter to you

 By surfacing the *where*, *when*, and *why* behind collisions, the dashboard supports evidence‑based road‑safety policies, targeted infrastructure upgrades, and public awareness campaigns.